 So, speaking of leaving your employer…

-If you leave your employer, you may lose your insurance coverage from the group high deductible health plan (HDHP).
-But no worries.
-Since the HSA funds are yours to keep, you can continue to use the money in the account to pay for qualified healthcare expenses, even if you’re enrolled in a different insurance plan or have a lapse in insurance.
+If you leave your employer, you may lose your insurance coverage from the group HDHP.
+But since the HSA funds are yours to keep, you can continue to use the money in the account to pay for qualified healthcare expenses.
+This still applies even if you’re enrolled in a different insurance plan or have a lapse in insurance.

 After Age 55, You Can Contribute More

 Each plan year, the IRS sets an annual contribution limit for account holders.
-But once account owners reach age 55, they can make ‘catch-up’ contributions up to $1,000 over the annual limit.
-For those preparing for retirement and possibly having increased medical expenses, this can help fill the coffers.
+Once account owners reach age 55, they can make ‘catch-up’ contributions up to $1,000 over the annual limit.
+For those preparing for retirement and possibly having increased medical expenses, this may help ease the financial burden.

 No Tax Penalties after Age 65

 So you’ve reached age 65 and have an active balance in your HSA.
-While the idea behind an HSA is to help defray the costs associated with healthcare, the tax benefits for people over age 65 allow senior citizens to use their HSA as a supplemental retirement account.
+The idea behind an HSA is to help defray the costs associated with healthcare.
+Additionally, the tax benefits for people over age 65 allow seniors to use their HSA as a supplemental retirement account.

-Under age 65, account holders are penalized 20 percent (and the money is treated as regular income) for withdrawals for non-eligible expenses.
-After age 65, there is no penalty for non-eligible expenses; withdrawals are only taxed as income.
-If the money withdrawn is used for qualified expenses, then senior citizens can still enjoy the tax-free benefit.
+Under age 65, account holders are penalized 20 percent, and the money is treated as regular income for withdrawals for non-eligible expenses.
+After age 65, there is no penalty for non-eligible expenses.
+Withdrawals are only taxed as income.
+If the money withdrawn is used for qualified expenses, then seniors can still enjoy the tax-free benefit.